mjm973/cartography-map/api.md

 | `panic`                   | `/panic`                    | `int`               | `0..1`       |

 - (*) `boolean` parameters are converted from `int` OSC messages because otherwise the thing breaks.
+- (**) Sending any OSC message to `/clear` will call `requestClear` and issue a clear command to the server.
+It is a blocking operation and will freeze the app for a split second, so I'd recommend using a phone browser and going to `/api/clear` directly